yauj/Husky/README.md

 #### threshold

 This is the gate threshold.
 If mics meter volume are below this threshold, then all mics will be gated down to at least -10db.
-How this works is effectively, the threshold will be
+How this works is that `c = 0` if max meter value is below the threshold, so that all values will then translate to be between range -10db to -30db.

+Be careful about adjusting threshold to be not equal to the minimum of 100, because latency issues will mean that if channel volume is ducked, it will take more time to respond.

 #### m *and* c